Granger High School (Granger, Washington)

 Granger High School is a public high school located in Granger, Washington.
 It serves 432 students in grades 9 through 12.
-90% of the students are Hispanic, while 5% are American Indian, 4% are White, and 1% are two or more races.
+Ninety percent of the students are Hispanic, while 5% are American Indian, 4% are White, and 1% are two or more races.

 Mike Carlson has served as Granger High School Principal since 2018.

 The main school classrooms were completed in 1965.
 An addition of four classrooms and a gymnasium was started in 2015 and opened to the public in the spring of 2017.

 The Granger High School mascot is the Spartan.